jonathanquinterogiraldo/apply_digital_test/README.md

 $docker-compose up
 ```

-3. If you want to check the status of the redis and postgres make a request to the following endpoint
+3. If you want to check the status of the redis and postgres data bases make a request to the following endpoint

 ```bash
 GET http://localhost:3000/health